umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/index.md

 If you already have a predefined design you need to achieve, the grid widget is a good option.

-To get started it would be a good choice, to start by setting up the grid structure in a global content page.
+To get started it would be a good choice to start by setting up the grid structure in a global content page.
 Doing so will allow you to keep a consistent structure throughout your pages.

-Keeping the grid in a global content page is both time efficient and structure efficient as you will only have to set up the core structure once.
+Using the grid in a global content page means you only have to set up the core structure for the page once, making your work more time efficient as you don't have to re-create the same page structure again and again - it's almost like copy/paste!

 ## [Working With Content](Work-With-content/index.md)